1. Manet's early years

 Olympia features a Parisian prostitute on her bed staring unapologetically at the viewer.

-There can be no doubt about her profession: the name Olympia was associated with courtesans; so too were black cats (see the far right of the picture); Olympia wears a provocative black necklace; and her maid appears to be bringing her a bouquet from a satisfied customer.
+There can be no doubt about her profession: (i) the name Olympia was associated with courtesans; (ii) so too were black cats (see the far right of the picture); (iii) Olympia wears a provocative black necklace; and (iv) Olympia's maid appears to be bringing her a bouquet from a satisfied customer.

-In fact, the real surprise is that Olympia was accepted by the jury.
+In fact, the real surprise is that Olympia was accepted by the jury for the 1865 Salon.
 Perhaps they thought that the criticism Manet would inevitably receive would chasten the young man.

 Reaction to Olympia